TISDO

 REGISTRATION FOR THE 2025-26 HIGH SCHOOL SEASON IS CLOSED.

-Remember that registration and testing is a TWO-part process.
+Remember that registration and testing is a THREE-part process.
 First login into Dragonfly and register (and pay) for NFHS registration.
 This will give you access to the online rule book.

 Part 2 is to register with TISDO (and the UIL.
 Please, please select TIER 2 (TISDO is a Tier 2 group under NFHS).
 Do not use the UIL tab.